How to install laminate flooring

 HERE'S HOW:

-When you get tired of your existing flooring and want to look at alternatives, laminate wood flooring is an option that many homeowners consider.
+When you get tired of your existing flooring and want to look at alternatives, laminate flooring is an option that many homeowners consider.
 It offers an easy way to add the look of wood to a home, and is a home improvement project you can DIY if you want to save some money on the installation.

 You will find plenty of suppliers for DIY laminate wood flooring on the Internet, but it's always a good idea to ask for references from family or friends if in any doubt.